Chief Master Sergeant of the Air Force

 The chief master sergeant of the Air Force (acronym: CMSAF) is a unique non-commissioned rank in the United States Air Force.
 The holder of this rank and position of office represents the highest enlisted level of leadership in the Air Force, unless an enlisted airman is serving as the senior enlisted advisor to the chairman.
 The CMSAF provides direction for the enlisted corps and represents their interests, as appropriate, to the American public, and to those in all levels of government.
 The CMSAF is appointed by the Air Force chief of staff (AF/CC) and serves as the senior enlisted advisor to the Air Force chief of staff and the secretary of the Air Force on all issues regarding the welfare, readiness, morale, and proper utilization and progress of the enlisted force.

-The outgoing incumbent 20th chief master sergeant of the Air Force is Chief David A. Flosi, who assumed the role on 8 March 2024.
-Flosi announced his retirement on 13 October 2025.
-On 6 November 2025, Chief Master Sergeant David R. Wolfe was selected to become the 21st chief master sergeant of the Air Force.
-Wolfe's promotion has not been announced.
+The incumbent 21st chief master sergeant of the Air Force is Chief Master Sergeant David R. Wolfe who became the CMSAF on 8 December 2025.

 The chief master sergeant of the Air Force is designated as a special paygrade above E-9, and although the CMSAF is a non-commissioned officer, protocol states that the CMSAF has precedence over all lieutenant generals at joint events, and over all lieutenant generals except the Air Force director of staff at Air Force–exclusive events.